drnikki/open-demographics/docs/_sources/questions/gender.rst.txt

         () No
         () Questioning

-        Do you consider yourself to be gender non-conforming, gender diverse, gender varient, or gender expansive?
+        Do you consider yourself to be gender non-conforming, gender diverse, gender variant, or gender expansive?
         () Yes
         () No
         () Questioning